Political History of Zimbabwe

 The President of the country is the head of the executive branch of government.
 The President and Vice President take their positions based on majority public vote.
 As previously mentioned, the term for the Presidency is 5-years for a maximum of 2 times.
+The new term limits were set in 2013 and do not apply retroactively.
 Previously, a president could serve an unlimited number of 6-year terms.
-The current President, Robert Mugabe, has held office since 1987.
-The new term limits were set in 2013 and do not apply retroactively.
+Robert Mugabe served as president of Zimbabwe from 1987 to 2017, having been elected in 1990, 1996, 2002, 2008, and 2013.
+In November 2017, the 93 year old president resigned, and Emmerson Mnangagwa was sworn in as the third president of Zimbabwe.
 The President has the responsibility of appointing Cabinet members.
 These Ministers manage and administer various public offices according to the decisions taken by the legislative branch.
 It is their job to carry out the actions of government.

 The head of the judicial branch is the Chief Justice of the Supreme Court of Zimbabwe.
 The Judicial Service Commission advises the President of suitable candidates for this position, but the decision to appoint is ultimately made by the President.
 The Supreme Court is the highest court of the country, giving the final order in cases and the final stop in the appeals process.
 It consists of 5 judges, including the Chief Justice.
 While Parliament is based on English common law, the judicial system is based on Roman-Dutch law with some aspects modeled after South African law.
 Below the Supreme Court is a High Court made up of appellate departments.
 Below the High Court are regional Magistrate’s Courts which have jurisdiction over civil and criminal cases that involve traditional laws and customs.